ConduitNetwork/docs/troubleshooting/agent.rst

 * Cloud-Init is configured in Admin -> Provisioning section
 * Provisioned image/blueprint has Cloud-Init (linux) or Cloudbase-Init (windows) installed

-Manually Installing a |morpheus| Agent
+Manually Installing a |conduit| Agent
 --------------------------------------

 While it should not be necessary to manually install an agent if the requirements are met, it is possible to manually install an agent on an instance.
 This can also be handy when troubleshooting an agent install.